kinvolk/container-escape-bounty/README.md

   Provide them [through environment variables or a shared credentials file](https://www.terraform.io/docs/providers/aws/#authentication) to Terraform.

+Note: we recommend to use a separate AWS (sub)organization and account that is not used for anything else.

 ### Terraform

 Terraform is used to provision virtual machines.